-However the external drives we use every day such as usb sticks also collect junk.
+The CleanMyMac products are capable of cleaning your Mac’s hard drive.
+However, the external drives we use every day, such as usb sticks, also collect junk.
 You can remove this junk using CleanMyDrive 2.
-It’s now Free to download from the App Store.
+It’s free to download on the App Store.

-CleanMyDrive is an external drive manager but it also displays your internal drive status of your main drives.
-In order to do this CleanMyDrive 2 asks for permissions so it can access important information about your drives and display it in the app.
-By granting CleanMyDrive 2 these permissions you are allowing it to show you how much space is on the drive, how much space you have left and what type of content you have on your drive, in addition to other useful information.
+CleanMyDrive is an external drive manager, but it also displays the status of your internal drives.
+In order to do this, CleanMyDrive 2 asks for permissions, so it can access important information about your drives and display it in the app.
+By granting CleanMyDrive 2 these permissions, you are allowing it to show you how much space is on the drive, how much space you have left, what type of content you have on your drive, and other useful information.

 With CleanMyDrive you can maintain your removable drives by using its built-in, automated cleanup feature.
-To enable it, insert your drive, click the lights on the left side of the main CleanMyDrive menu, and turn on the Keep It Clean From Junk On Unmount switch.
-Another way to do this is to select Clean All Drives Automatically in the Preferences window.
+To enable it, insert your drive, click on the Settings icon to the left of your drive’s icon in CleanMyDrive 2, and turn on the Automatic cleanup switch.

-Yes, CleanMyDrive does work with network drives, however your network drives do not need to be cleaned.
+Yes, it does, however, your network drives do not need to be cleaned.
 The reason?
 When you delete things from your network drive, your Mac takes care of the trashed items.
-The benefit of having CleanMyDrive for network drives is the fact that it simplifies the eject process.
-But again, network drives do not collect or store trash from them, thus cleaning them is basically irrelevant.
+The benefit of having CleanMyDrive for network drives is that it makes ejecting drives faster.
+But again, network drives do not collect or store trash, so cleaning them is basically unnecessary.

 CleanMyDrive shows your Time Machine drive in its main menu but does not clean it.
 This is due to the fact that cleaning your Time Machine drive may corrupt Time Machine backups located on the drive even if you aren't performing any actions with the backups.

-No, CleanMyDrive does not monitor your drives when you don't see the icon in the OS X menu bar.
-However, you can have CleanMyDrive launch automatically on startup by enabling this setting, which is located in CleanMyDrive’s Preferences.
+No, CleanMyDrive does not monitor your drives unless it’s running (make sure you see CleanMyDrive’s icon in the menu bar).
+However, you can have CleanMyDrive launch automatically on startup by enabling this in CleanMyDrive’s Preferences.